istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Added** the `openshift-ambient` profile.
   ([Issue #42341](https://github.com/istio/istio/issues/42341))

-- **Added** a new, optional experimental admission policy that only allows stable features/fields to be used in Istio APIs ([Issue #173](https://github.com/istio/enhancements/issues/173))
+- **Added** a new, optional experimental admission policy that only allows stable features/fields to be used in Istio APIs.
+  ([Issue #173](https://github.com/istio/enhancements/issues/173))

 - **Added** support for configuring ca bundle for validation and injection webhook